wireless-broadband-alliance/wba-openroaming-portal/docs/UPGRADE.md

 1. Restore the full backup you created earlier.
 2. Review the logs or errors to identify the failure point.
-3. Perform necessary fixes and repeat the upgrade steps.
+3. Perform the necessary fixes and repeat the upgrade steps.

 ---